arXiv/accessibility2024/source/participants.md

 ### Carrie Cullen
 Research Librarian for Physical Sciences, UC Irvine.

-Carrie serves as the liaison to the Departments of Physics & Astronomy, Mathematics, and Statistics, as well as the liaison to the Campuswide Honors Collegium and supports information literacy instruction.
+Carrie serves as the liaison to the Departments of Physics & Astronomy, Mathematics, and Statistics, participates in the UCI Libraries' systematic review service, and supports information literacy instruction.
 [Carrie's Linkedin](https://www.linkedin.com/in/carrie-cullen-67478a123/)

 > **Update:** In response to the high level of interest in this event, we have been able to expand our Zoom hosting capacity and re-open registration:
 >